South America Paper Packaging Market Size and Share

 By Packaging Format: Rigid Boards Remain Core, Molded Fiber Surges

 Rigid formats retained 41.84% share in 2024, underpinning palletized shipping, in-store displays, and heavy-duty export cartons across agri-bulk routes.
-Molded-fiber and pulp trays will post the segment-high 6.64% CAGR to 2030 as QSR chains replace foam clamshells under plastic bans.
+Molded-fiber and pulp trays are projected to post a segment-high 6.64% CAGR to 2030 as QSR chains replace foam clamshells under plastic bans.

-Flexible wraps derived from paper inherit portion-control uses but lag volume due to limited grease barrier.
-Semi-rigid folding cartons rise on beverage and personal-care applications.
+Flexible wraps derived from paper incorporate portion-control features but lag in volume due to a limited grease barrier.
+Semi-rigid folding cartons are used in beverage and personal-care applications.
 Together, the blend of formats widens solution scopes within the South America paper packaging market.

 Geography Analysis

 Argentina’s budget surplus returned in 2024 after a 15-year gap, boosting investor confidence and allowing cartonboard mills in Santa Fe to restart idled capacity, adding 120 kt by 2026.
-Nutrition-warning octagons on front-of-pack labels under Law 27.642 require high-opacity inks and precise die-cuts, lifting folding-carton complexity.
-Inflation easing frees disposable income, raising per-capita packaged-food spend and corrugated consumption.
+Nutrition warning octagons on front-of-pack labels, as mandated by Law 27.642, require high-opacity inks and precise die-cuts, thereby reducing folding-carton complexity.
+Inflation easing frees disposable income, raising per-capita spending on packaged food and corrugated consumption.

-Colombia’s single-use-plastic bans channel QSR demand into molded-fiber containers, yet port congestion at Buenaventura extends produce lead times to the U.S. by four days, dampening carton repeat orders in peak harvest months.
-Government road PPPs could cut freight cost-per-ton-km by 11% post-2027, unlocking a fresh growth pocket for the South America paper packaging market.
+Colombia’s single-use plastic bans channel QSR demand into molded-fiber containers, yet port congestion at Buenaventura extends produce lead times to the U.S. by four days, dampening carton repeat orders during peak harvest months.
+Government road PPPs could reduce the freight cost-per-ton-km by 11% post-2027, unlocking a new growth opportunity for the South America paper packaging market.

 Competitive Landscape

 Strategic moves center on biomass boilers, digital print lines, and recycled-fiber upgrades.
 Klabin’s 450 tpd MFC reactor enables basis-weight cuts that resonate with carbon-pricing regimes under discussion in Chile and Colombia.
-International Paper’s Vision 2030 commits to 35% GHG cuts and 100% certified fiber, a yardstick competitors increasingly mirror.
+International Paper’s Vision 2030 commits to a 35% reduction in GHG emissions and 100% certified fiber, a yardstick that competitors are increasingly mirroring.

 South America Paper Packaging Industry Leaders